Reviews You Can Rely On

 Print Capabilities

-This printer is compatible with a variety of different slicing software packages, including the free Cura program that we used for our tests, as well as the paid Simplify3D software.
+The Prusa i3 MK3S+ is a fairly versatile machine, and is compatible with a variety of different slicing software packages, including the free Cura program that we used for our tests, as well as the paid Simplify3D software.
 It has a moderately large build area of 250mm x 210mm x 210mm and we absolutely love the removable build surface.
 This smooth sheet tends to have excellent bed adhesion but is flexible enough to allow for easy removal of prints.

 prusa i3 mk3s+ - if you are looking for the best, then this model is hard to beat.